Raruto/leaflet-rotate/README.md

 # leaflet-rotate

-A Leaflet plugin that allows you to add rotation functionality to map tiles
+A Leaflet plugin that allows to add rotation functionality to map tiles

 _For a working example see the following [demo](https://raruto.github.io/leaflet-rotate/index.html)_